 Normal videos, like the ones you see on Netflix or YouTube, are just sequences of images which get updated quickly on the screen, to create the illusion of motion.
 Each image is composed of "pixels" - individual dots of color.
 Higher resolution means more pixels, better visual quality, and bigger file sizes.

 In contrast, we use a concept called "vector-graphics" to render video.
-Instead of pixels, we represent everything on the screen using shapes, lines and curves, which can be represented as mathematical equations.
+Instead of pixels, we represent everything on the screen using shapes, lines and curves, which can be represented as mathematical equations (vector graphics).

 Using these mathematical equations, we can re-draw any arbitrary shape on the screen - from the letter "T" to Bart Simpson's head.
 Furthermore, by adding information such as color, position on the screen, and how they move or change shape over time, you can create whole videos - including entire episodes of the Simpsons, with just sequences of mathematical equations.

 The core insight behind this project was that for a certain kind of "vector-friendly" video content, storing the video using vector graphics would be much more efficient than using raster graphics (in some cases, up to 2 orders of magnitude more efficient).